the KAPWA YOGA story

 The use of "kapwa" (when referring to community, unity, interconnectedness, brotherhood/sisterhood) has become increasingly popular in the Millennium and has inspired several community organizations and efforts including Kapwa Care Mixtape, Kapwa Collective, Kapwa Gardens, Kapwa Kirtan, Kapwa Konversations, Kultivating Kapwa, Our Kapwa and the 4 groups of Kapwa Yoga.
-While there is much to celebrate in these efforts, there is still much to do to bring Filipino/a/x conscious practitioners/instructors together and engage in the deep work to raise global consciousness.
+While there is much to celebrate in these efforts, there is still much to do to bring Filipino/a/x conscious practitioners/instructors together and engage in the deep work of healing.

 It is common understanding amongst Kapwa groups that it is vitally important to honor our elders and learn responsibly.
-Through prayer and outreach, Christine hopes to inspire an ethos of collective learning and growth, sharing, collaboration and compassion as the spirit of kapwa grows.
+Through prayer and outreach, Christine hopes to inspire an ethos of accountability, collective learning and growth, collaboration and compassion as the spirit of Kapwa grows.

 KAPWA YOGA KONNEKTIONS